Practical Outcomes

 A citation serves multiple functions.
 It attributes credit.
 It enables verification.
 It establishes a chain of intellectual dependency.
 For these functions to work, the cited material must be stable, retrievable, and independently verifiable.
 AI outputs, as currently produced, satisfy none of these requirements.

-This is not a problem that better prompts or improved models will solve.
+These responses are not coordinated rejection of a useful technology.
+They reflect the same issue: AI outputs do not meet the evidentiary standards citations assume.
+Better prompts and better models alone do not solve this.
 The problem is architectural.
-Current AI systems produce outputs without generating the metadata necessary to verify how those outputs were produced.
+Current systems produce outputs without the metadata needed to verify how those outputs were produced.
 Without verifiable provenance, AI outputs cannot function as evidence.

 Why Citations Are Failing